|Healthy Diet Plans >> Calories Burned >> Calories Burned Walking 4 Miles|

 Walking is one of the easiest ways to exercise.
 It does not need to be learned and one does not require special equipment or clothing to walk.
-In fact, it is a matter of choice.
-Choosing to walk to work instead of driving, walking to the grocery store, or taking the steps instead of the elevator are choices that we can make so that our bodies get adequate exercise.

 In order to stay fit our bodies need to burn the calories that we consume while eating and drinking.
 Walking is a relatively low intensity exercise when compared to other forms such as jogging or aerobics.
 Therefore, one may need to walk for longer periods to burn the same amount of calories as a jogger would.
 That being said, brisk walking for an hour everyday helps to prevent heart attacks, cancer, obesity, and diabetes in addition to burning calories.